handyteddy/Ratilovich/_posts/2022-11-14-misc-malicious-bank-chatbot.md

 Some other features of this kit are as below
 <img src="/assets/images/bankchatbot/antidetect.png" height="100%" width="100%">

- 1. The **blacklist** reads several IP's of a bot.txt text file  and block access for those address
+ 1. The **blacklist** reads several IP's of a bot.txt text file and blocksaccess for those addresses
- 2. The **Bot-Crawler** continully harvest address of known bots and append the to the bot.txt file
+ 2. The **Bot-Crawler** continually harvests addresses of known bots and appends them to the bot.txt file
- 3. **Bot-Spox** is quite interesting as its harvest new bots as well
+ 3. **Bot-Spox** is quite interesting as it harvests new bots as well
- 4. **Dila_DZ** Perform a HTTP REFERER check on the visitor to see if they are coming from the Phishtank website
+ 4. **Dila_DZ** performs a HTTP REFERER check on the visitor to see if they are coming from the Phishtank website
  5. **IP-Blacklist** blocks access for hardcoded IP ranges

 <br>
-And the interesting stuff never ends
+And the interesting stuff never ends...

 <img src="/assets/images/bankchatbot/antidetect2.png" height="100%" width="100%">

-1. Checks the validity of the card you supplied by looking up the BIN in a bin database
+1. **BIN_API** checks the validity of the card you supplied by looking up the BIN in a bin database
-2. Checks the Operating System the supplier uses and determine if its blockworthy or not [FU.php lol]
+2. **F^ck-You** checks the Operating System the victim uses and determines if it's blockworthy or not [FU.php lol]
 <br>
 <br>
-I was also able to get the telegram bots token and chat ID which could be used to social engineer the actor and maybe figure those behind
+I was also able to get the Telegram bot's token and chatID which could be used to social engineer the actor and maybe figure those behind the campaign

 <img src="/assets/images/bankchatbot/tokensource.png" height="100%" width="100%">
  <br>

-but like cybersecurity folks like to say “You need permission, bla bla bla, yada yada yada”. 🤦  🤦
+I could go ahead with this but like cybersecurity folks like to say “You need permission, bla bla bla, yada yada”. 🤦  🤦

-Now you might wonder how the attacker makes money from all this, they may use your card in real time and link to services like Quickteller, OPay, Jumia, Aliexpress etc, verify with your supplied OTP, then use such accounts for bill payments, purchases and/or withdrawals.
+Now you might wonder how the attacker makes money from all this; they may use your card in real time and link to services like Quickteller, OPay, Jumia, Aliexpress etc, verify with your supplied OTP, then use such accounts for bill payments, purchases and/or withdrawals.

 ## Part 3 - Countermeasure
  <br>
-Technically this success of this campaign and similars ones is in no way the fault of the company being impersonated in this case **UBA**, as it is a bank well known for its strong cybersecurity posture nevertheless a lot of research need to be done in the field of authentication and payment processing by the cybersecurity community, OTP are facing out as there are TOTP, HOTP and authentications like FaceID, payment authetications like PayConfirm and so on.
+Technically, the success of this campaign and similar ones is in no way the fault of the company being impersonated. however as the cyber threat landscape evolves, a lot of research needs to be done in the field of authentication and payment processing; OTPs are facing out as there is TOTP, HOTP, FaceID.
+Payment authetications like PayConfirm and so on.

 But as always the best line of defence against phishing is awareness and training hence the need for more articles like this one.